 Jumbo Reverse Mortgages: What You Need to Know

-Seniors younger than 62 living in higher-priced homes with significant equity may be able to tap up to $4 million with a jumbo reverse mortgage.
-The funds can be used to meet changing healthcare needs or to replace a regular mortgage with one that doesn’t require a monthly payment.
+Seniors 55 and older living in higher-priced homes with significant equity may be able to tap up to $4 million with a jumbo reverse mortgage.
+The funds can go toward changing healthcare needs or replace a regular mortgage with one that doesn’t require a monthly payment.
 While jumbo reverse mortgages have a lot in common with traditional reverse mortgages, the differences are worth knowing to make sure they’re a good fit for your financial plans.

 What is a jumbo reverse mortgage?

-A jumbo reverse mortgage is a program offered by private lenders that allows you to borrow more than the Federal Housing Administration’s (FHA’s) Home Equity Conversion Mortgage (HECM) loan limits.
-The “maximum claim amount” for 2021 for the HECM program is $822,375 for all parts of the country.
+A jumbo reverse mortgage is a program offered by private lenders that allows you to borrow more than the Federal Housing Administration (FHA) puts into place on Home Equity Conversion Mortgage (HECM) loan limits.
+The “maximum claim amount” for 2022 for the HECM program is $970,800 for all parts of the country.

 Any reverse mortgage amount above the FHA HECM loan limit would require a jumbo reverse mortgage.
 However, you still have to meet the basic reverse mortgage requirements which means: